0xcheth/xcaddy-docker-scripts/README.md

   - Your caddy container with plugins will autostart with the contianer :D
 # Credit
 Credit to the Caddyserver contributors and ![mholt](https://github.com/mholt) for building great server tools like ![xcaddy](https://github.com/caddyserver/xcaddy) and ![caddy](https://github.com/caddyserver/caddy)!
+# AI use disclaimer
+GPT-5 is garbage and I cant afford claude, I had to actually read docs this time...